Civil unrest flares in U.S. cities over Minneapolis killing

 In Atlanta, Bernice King, the youngest daughter of civil rights icon Martin Luther King Jr., urged people to go home on Friday night after more than 1,000 protesters marched to the state capitol and blocked traffic on an interstate highway.

 The demonstration turned violent at points.
 Fires burned near the CNN Center, the network’s headquarters, and windows were smashed at its lobby.
-At least one police car was among several vehicles burnt.
+At least one police car was among several vehicles torched.

-Rapper Killer Mike, in an impassioned speech flanked by the city’s mayor and police chief, also implored angry residents to stay inside and to mobilize to win at the ballot box.
+Rapper Killer Mike, in an impassioned speech flanked by the city’s mayor and police chief, also implored angry residents to stay indoors and to mobilize to win at the ballot box.

 “Make sure you exercise your political bully power,” he said.
 “But it is not time to burn down your own home.”

-Protesters also took to the streets in other cities including Detroit, Denver, Houston, Oakland and Louisville, Kentucky.
+Protesters also took to the streets in other cities including Denver, Houston, Oakland and Louisville, Kentucky.

 Authorities in Minneapolis had hoped Chauvin’s arrest would allay public anger.
 Late on Friday, officers opened fire with tear gas, plastic bullets and concussion grenades to disperse protesters.
 Still, Friday night’s demonstrations were far smaller and more widely dispersed than the night before.